triton-inference-server/tensorrt_backend/README.md

 * The `plugins` flag provides a way to load any custom TensorRT plugins that your models rely on.
 If you have multiple plugins to load, use a semicolon as the delimiter.

 * The `version-compatible` flag enables the loading of version-compatible TensorRT models.
-This is optional, as you must trust the models loaded in this mode.
-Version-compatible models include a lean runtime which gets deserialized and executed by Triton.
+You must trust the models loaded in this mode, as version-compatible models include a lean runtime which gets deserialized and executed by Triton.
 The default value is false.